vsheyanov/presentation-consecutive-graphQL/slides.md

 <v-clicks>

-- if you can a choice, don't do it
+- if you have a choice, don't do it
 - if you need to do it, think of edge-cases
 - if you want to learn about Apollo, links, caching and optimistic responses:
   - read documentation